Functions

 • allow you to add extra flexibility when needed.

-• can be used in several places of the Generic Extractor configuration to introduce dynamically generated values instead of those provided statically.
+• can be used in several places in the Generic Extractor configuration to introduce dynamically generated values instead of those provided statically.

-• allow referencing the already existing values in the configuration instead of copying them.
+• allow referencing the existing values in the configuration instead of copying them.

 Configuration